tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 instead of removing them from a binary image.
 That contrasts *a simple solution for the former versus a complicated one for the latter*.

+Although you can compose layers in Photoshop or certain functionalities in general-purpose software, you just can't take some 10% of the monolith and pay 10% of the price to actually compose it with a totally different domain like math or programming.
+As said before, *it won't return most of the investment since general-purpose software is not composable*.

+Hence, as math software engineers, we must compromise to build composable software to remove the need for "magic" and duplicate expensive-to-engineer features.

 ## Slides App

 The application consists of many advanced features in a JavaFX